Updated on February 7, 2024 by Angelika

 1. Goethe's Residence (Goethe National Museum)

-You should not miss the Goethehaus at Frauenplan!
-Goethe is probably THE great German that most Germans can agree on - no matter what their political background, whether young or old, whether they grew up in East or West.
-In this magnificent house, which the poet lived in for almost 50 years until his death in 1832, you can immerse yourself in Goethe's world of thought and his many interests.
+You should definitely not miss the Goethe House on the Frauenplan!
+Goethe is probably THE great German that most German citizens - regardless of political persuasion, whether young or old, whether they grew up in East or West - can agree on.
+In this magnificent house, which the prince of poets lived in for almost 50 years until his death in 1832, you can immerse yourself in Goethe's world of thought and his wide-ranging interests.

 In 1782 Goethe rented the western half of the baroque house built between 1707 and 1709 by the hosier Helmershausen.
 After returning from his Italian trip in 1788, he lived in these rooms until 1789, but then moved in with his mistress and later wife Christiane Vulpius into a house on Marienstrasse.